aarthivenkat/Advanced-BINF-Lab-CSE185/CSE185_Week2_LabNotebook.md

 `=IF(FREQ>(0.256%+(3*0.0717%)),">3std",IF(FREQ>(0.237%+(3*0.0524%)),">3std",IF(FREQ>(0.25%+(3*0.078%)),">3std","<3std")))`

-**Question: should we check if 3std > than ALL averages, or AT LEAST ONE of averages?
+**QUESTION should we check if 3std > than ALL averages, or AT LEAST ONE of averages?
 Or do we average the averages/std?**

 Where FREQ refers to the variant allele frequency for each rare variant.
 VarScan reported the following variants as >3std from any one of the averages of the reference files.